awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-gateway-responses.gatewayResponse.md

 ## x\-amazon\-apigateway\-gateway\-responses\.gatewayResponse Example<a name="api-gateway-swagger-extensions-gateway-responses.gatewayResponse-example"></a>

- The following example of the API Gateway extension to Swagger defines a [GatewayResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/gateway-response/) to customize the `INVALID_API_KEY` response to return the status code of `456`, the incoming request's `api-key` header value, and `"Bad api-key"` message\.
+ The following example of the API Gateway extension to OpenAPI defines a [GatewayResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/gateway-response/) to customize the `INVALID_API_KEY` response to return the status code of `456`, the incoming request's `api-key` header value, and `"Bad api-key"` message\.

 ```
     "INVALID_API_KEY": {